Dipsingh/dipsingh.github.io/_posts/2020-4-2-ECDF-Intro.md

 ---

 ## Motivation
 A few years back my colleague introduced me to ECDF's while doing some Time Series analysis.
-I quickly realized how elegant they are.
+I quickly realized there elegance.
 This post is my attempt to pay it forward and would consider this post a success if at a bare minimum you are able to read an ECDF plot by the end of this post.

 ## Prerequisites
 I am presuming that the reader has somewhat familiarity with probability theory and understand what a Cumulative Distribution Function (CDF) is.If you don’t, then either you can skip the section ECDF introduction section or do some background reading.